oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Same Timestamps in Revision History
 <same-timestamps-in-revision-history>
-It MUST be tested that the timestamps of all items in the revision history are pairwise disjoint.
-As the timestamps might use different timezones, the comparison MUST take timezones into account.
+It SHALL be tested that the timestamps of all items in the revision history are pairwise disjoint.
+As the timestamps might use different timezones, the comparison SHALL take timezones into account.

 The relevant path for this test is: